Nyrhon/DiscordBot/README.md

 ## Self hosting

-The bot can be self hosted to be used on your own Discord guild(s).
+The bot can be self hosted to be used on your own Discord guildId(s).
 To use the bot simply build the project with
 ```
 mvn install